 There are several factors not included in calculations of an online community’s return on investment.
 The most noticeable is the product and service innovation that comes from being closer to your market.
 Understanding your market’s problems more clearly can make a tremendous different in your business, as you are able to create more profitable offerings.

-The Business Solution aimed to also drive immense growth in Amplitude’s inbound, word-of-mouth, and social marketing channels.
+The Business Solution aimed to also drive immense growth in their inbound, word-of-mouth, and social marketing channels.

-On the flipside, Amplitude also partners with the best service providers worldwide to offer a continuum of complementary products and services for its customers through its Solutions Partners Program.
+On the flipside, they also partnered with the best service providers worldwide to offer a continuum of complementary products and services for its customers through its Solutions Partners Program.
 Interesting, right?

 1. Time & Resource Constraints